 Preparing your second-shooters

-Booking seconds could be its own article entirely, but in addition to extremely carefully vetting and booking your team roster, there are a few smart business practices to follow to make sure your day stays as stress-free as feasible.
+Booking seconds could be its own article entirely, but in addition to extremely carefully vetting and booking your team roster (yes, you should be seeing several full galleries of theirs and ideally just them alone, not mixed with a different second’s work; yes you should be meeting in advance and discussing your approach and priorities and how they’re comfortable working, setting expectations) there are a few smart business practices to follow to make sure your day stays as stress-free as feasible.
 One trick I like is to remind your second to sync in advance to time.gov and then it’s one less thing to fuss with on the day, and save you time.
 I highly recommend you bring cards to have your second shoot on.
 Some photographers just have their seconds shoot on their own (ie the second’s own) cards and then have to back up cards onsite at the end of the night, but it’s such a tedious pain at the end of the night.
 I do let my seconds back up on their own SDs if they wish but I give them my CFs so at the end of the night I can just take them and go.
 No muss, no fuss, and no time wasted.

 What questions do you ask?

-If I feel the clients (or planners) have provided me with a messy, overly long, or confusing timeline, I often will create a simplified timeline to ensure things flow simply and easily for us and that we’re not flipping through ten pages of information to try and find something relevant.
-I’ll also reorder into a simplified family formals list for a smarter and more efficient use of time.
+I’ll also do a second page which is the family groups list.
+The couple fills one of these out in my worksheets, but then I take that content and reorganize it for the most efficient flow, distribute it so it’s also a single-pager, for a smarter and more efficient use of time.
+This allows the clients to also make edits/updates right into the doc (as we all know the final week before the wedding there are often guest changes).
 Often we see a lot of redundancy, or clients have unrealistic hopes for how much time it can take, so revising this list can make a huge impact on the wedding day.
 It also protects you so you have a paper trail of communications and approved changes by your clients.

 Any final hot tips or things to keep in mind?